signebedi/mercutio/docs/index.md

 To see intended future features and developments, see the changelog.
 You can always add a [Github issue](https://github.com/signebedi/mercutio/issues) if there are features that might be useful to additional audiences.

+## Dedication

+This project is dedicated to Pat Blaine.